Easter Basket Handle Tutorial for Button Boats

 Join the Lazy Girl community on Facebook here: Facebook Lazy Girl

-Now, grab the FREE printable tutorial below, then keep it with your Button Boats pattern for safekeeping.
+Now, grab the FREE printable tutorial (valued at $9.95) below, then keep it with your Button Boats pattern for safekeeping.